 Matt Neuman is an American artist, currently living in Brooklyn and working full time in his Bronx studio.
-In 2011 Matt received an Master of Fine Art (MFA) from Boston University.
+He completed his BA at Skidmore College, NY, in 2007, and received a Master of Fine Art (MFA) from Boston University in 2011.

-Most of my finished works do not come from a single printed page: Instead, many are collaged together using distinct printed pieces that are alike in composition but unique in color and surface.
-This provides me with the aesthetic freedom to build outward with limitless variety and scale, discovering new compositions while exploring the ever-changing relationship between part and whole.”
+Most of Matt’s finished works do not come from a single printed page: Instead, many are collaged together using distinct printed pieces that are alike in composition but unique in colour and surface.
+This provides the artist with the aesthetic freedom to build outward with limitless variety and scale, discovering new compositions while exploring the ever-changing relationship between part and whole.

 Matt Neuman’s art has been displayed widely in both the USA and Europe.